 How to Deal with a Tax Lien if You Can’t Pay Your Tax Bill in Full

 Of course, if you had the money to pay your tax bill, you probably would have paid it when it was due and avoided this situation.
-Tax debts, unlike other debts, can remain on your credit reports indefinitely.
-So it’s always best to enlist the help of a tax professional and negotiate an agreement to take care of your tax debt as soon as possible.
+Back taxes, unlike other debts, can remain on your credit reports indefinitely.
+So it’s always best to enlist the help of a tax professional and negotiate an agreement to take care of your back taxes as soon as possible.

 To eliminate a tax lien if you can’t pay your taxes in full, you have a few options.

 Another option?
-You can file an offer-in-compromise, where the IRS agrees to settle your tax debt for an amount less than what you owe.
+You can file an offer-in-compromise, where the IRS agrees to settle your back taxes for an amount less than what you owe.
 If the IRS accepts your offer-in-compromise, [link to previous article] you can then file a withdrawal for your tax lien to clear your credit report and improve your credit score.